 A new bridge over the River Goyt has been lifted into place in a significant landmark moment for a council project that has helped to transform Stockport’s transport networks.

 To continue building on Stockport’s great strengths and improving the borough for the future, the council has invested £73million in its Town Centre Access Plan.

 The aim of the plan is to make it easier for everyone to travel into and around Stockport town centre, regardless of what method of travel they choose.

-One of the key milestones of the project, a 40m bridge, was installed over the River Goyt, close to Pear Mill in Bredbury, on Friday, July 17.
+One of the key milestones of the project, a 40 metre-long bridge, was installed over the River Goyt, close to Pear Mill in Bredbury, on Friday, July 17.